fboukezzoula/SwarmMSKit/README.md

 SwarmMSKit-Overview
 -----

+10 minutes for deploying a full Cluster Swarm Microsoft NanoServer with all tools on Hyper-V !

 Provisioning a Full MS NanoServer Cluster Swarm on Hyper-V + Consul + Vault + Private Registry + Management UI for your cluster ... all the VMs can be integrated in an Active Directory Domain or you can use a Local account.